 If you are an indefinite leave to remain (ILR) holder, or are applying for ILR, it is important to be aware of the indefinite leave to remain expiry rules and how ILR status can be lost or revoked.
-We also look at what to do if your ILR status remains valid but your documentary proof of status has expired.

 With indefinite leave to remain (ILR), you are permitted to stay in the UK without restrictions on your time or activities in the UK.
 You are also able to travel into and out of the country free from immigration control.
 Although ILR grants indefinite permission to reside in the UK, this status can be lost in certain circumstances.

 Rules on indefinite leave to remain expiry

 UK immigration rules specify that ILR status can expire where the individual has left the UK, Ireland or the Crown Dependencies (Isle of Man, Guernsey and Jersey) and remained absent for a period of more than two continuous years.
 This means that after two years of absence from the UK, you may no longer be considered present and settled in the UK.

 The two-year rules applies regardless of the expiry date on your ILR documentation, such as your BRP or vignette in your passport.
 Your status will be deemed to have automatically lapsed after two years out of the country.